hounaar/ISUD/README.md

 these are the samples

 ### CONNECTION
-Altought php has a nice simple connection functions and the basics is ```php mysqli ``` function, thes function will connect to DATABASE and if it could not it will die and raise an error. with obj that you have created recently you can set access to the connection function in this way by creating a new variable.
+Altought php has a nice simple connection functions and the basics is ``` mysqli ``` function, this function will connect to a DATABASE and if it could not, it will die and raise an error.
+With obj that you have created recently you can set access to the connection function in this way by creating a new variable.
 You have to fill the function in that way you want :username, password,dbname